Utilities

 # Let the base class default method raise the TypeError

-ocdskit.util.iterencode(data, ensure_ascii=False, **kwargs)[source]#
+ocdskit.util.iterencode(data, *, ensure_ascii=False, **kwargs)[source]

-Returns a generator that yields each string representation as available.
+Return a generator that yields each string representation as available.

-ocdskit.util.json_dump(data, io, ensure_ascii=False, **kwargs)[source]#
+ocdskit.util.json_dump(data, io, *, ensure_ascii=False, **kwargs)[source]

-Dumps JSON to a file-like object.
+Dump JSON to a file-like object.

-ocdskit.util.json_dumps(data, ensure_ascii=False, indent=None, sort_keys=False, **kwargs)[source]#
+ocdskit.util.json_dumps(data, *, ensure_ascii=False, indent=None, sort_keys=False, **kwargs)[source]

-Returns the OCDS patch version as a git tag (like 1__1__4) for a given minor version (like 1.1).
+Return the OCDS patch version as a git tag (like 1__1__4) for a given minor version (like 1.1).

 Raises: